 Wind your baby

 Burping your baby during and after feeding can sometimes help get rid of any excess gas that might be causing the hiccups.
-For breastfed babies, try burping them before you switch to your other breast and for bottle-fed babies, burp periodically.
-If you're struggling to burp them, you may want to try gripe water to ease their discomfort.
+If you're breastfeeding, try winding your baby before you switch to your other breast and for bottle-fed babies, burp periodically.
+If you're struggling to burp them, you could try gripe water to ease their discomfort.

 Give them a dummy